LankeyBoard/RulesGraph/generatedRules.md

 17

-## Equipment

-slug: EQUIPMENT

-ruleType: RULE\
-While traveling, it's assumed your pack has all the items you need to get through a normal day.
-This might include a bed roll, some rope, etc. For specific adventuring gear, if you haven't already established that you have the item, you can make a luck test.
-The pass/fail are determined by the GMs judgment of the likelihood of you having the item.
-A mixed result might mean an item that is similar enough to be used in this instance, like a bed sheet instead of rope, or inferior to what you want, a small hatchet instead of a wood splitting ax.

-### General Difficulty Guidelines

-slug: DIFFICULTY-GUIDELINES

-Likely - Pass: 10 Fail: 5\
-Unlikely - Pass: 15 Fail: 10\
-Very Unlikely - Pass: 18 Fail: 13

 # Exhausted, Dying, & Last Stand

 slug: EDL

 ruleType: RULE\
-If damage would reduce you to below 0 stamina or 0 health, it reduces you to 0 instead.
+If you would be reduced to below 0 Stamina or 0 Health, you are reduced to 0 instead.

 ## Exhausted

 slug: EXHAUSTED

 ruleType: RULE\
-When your Stamina is reduced to 0 you are Exhausted.
-See statuses for more info.
+When your Stamina is reduced to 0 you are [Exhausted](/rules/player_rules#STATUSES).

 ## Dying

 slug: DYING

 ruleType: RULE\
 When your Health is reduced to 0, you have been mortally wounded and are Dying.
-Taking an Action or moving more than half your speed costs 1 stamina.
-An ally can use the Help Action to aid you, removing the stamina cost as long as they stay within 5ft of you.
+Taking an Action or moving more than half your Speed costs 1 stamina.
+An ally can use the Help Action to aid you, removing the Stamina cost as long as they stay within 5ft of you.

 ## Last Stand

 slug: LAST-STAND

 ruleType: RULE\
-When your Health is reduced to 0 you can opt to make a Last Stand, pushing yourself to the absolute limit, knowing these will be your final moments.
-For the next minute, you cannot regain Health in any way.
-You immediately and the start of each round of combat regain all of your stamina.
+While you have below half your maximum Health, you can opt to make a Last Stand, pushing yourself to the absolute limit, knowing these will be your final moments.
+For the next minute, You immediately and the start of each round of combat regain all of your Health & Stamina.
 If you are reduced to 0 Stamina or at the end of the 1 minute, you die.

 ## Death